sthaarwin/DSA-Queue-Simulator/readme.md

 } VehicleState;
 ```

+### Special Traffic Rules

+The simulation implements realistic traffic rules including:

+1. **Emergency Vehicle Priority**: Ambulances, police cars, and fire trucks automatically trigger green lights and can bypass red lights.
+2. **Right Turn on Red**: Vehicles turning right can generally proceed even when the light is red (as in many real-world jurisdictions).
+3. **Congestion Management**: If a lane becomes congested (more than 5 vehicles), the system prioritizes that lane.
+4. **Wait Time Management**: Regular vehicles that have been waiting too long at a red light may eventually proceed (simulating real-world driver behavior).

 ## Controls

 - The simulation runs automatically without user input
 - Close the window to exit the program

 ## Contributing